gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 ...
 ```

-Let us comment everything in our elixir script and `IO.puts()` the url to copy
+Let's comment everything in our elixir script and `IO.puts()` the url to copy
 and paste it into our `eshell` and then make an http request.
 This time we'll
 use [`request-4`](https://www.erlang.org/doc/man/httpc.html#request-4).